Near-symplectic 2n-manifolds: Fibrations

-This is a convex combination of near-symplectic 2-forms.
-On each fibre, $\tilde{\tau}$ is closed, positive outside the singular locus, and vanishes at $\Sigma$, inducing a near-symplectic structure on each fibre.

-{\bf{Positivity on vertical and horizontal tangent subspaces}} \\ To conclude the global construction, we can apply a similar argument as in the symplectic case \cite{Thurston}.
-The 2-form $\tau$ is positive on the vertical tangent subspaces to the fibre $\textnormal{Ver}_{p} = \ker df(p) = T_{p} F \subset T_{p} M $, outside the singularity set.
-For a sufficiently large $K$, the following 2-form is also positive on the horizontal spaces

-If we restrict $\omega_{K}$ to the vertical tangent subspaces to the fibre, it agrees with $\tilde{\tau}$.
-Hence, we have obtained a closed 2-form, positive on the fibres, non-degenerate outside $\Sigma$, and degenerating to rank 2 along the singularity set $\Sigma$.

-\begin{rem} Even though, lemma 3.5 together with step 1 tell us that the fold map pulls back symplectomorphically, other types of singularities might need a different treatment.
-For instance, if we would like to consider deformations of near-symplectic fibrations, in a similar fashion as Lekili \cite{Lekili}, then it would be necessary to consider all stable singularities of maps from $\R^6$ to $\R^4$: folds, cusps, swallowtails, and butterflies. \end{rem}
+\begin{rem} Even though lemma 3.5 together with step 1 tell us that the fold map pulls back symplectomorphically, other types of singularities might need a different treatment.
+For instance, if we would like to consider deformations of near-symplectic fibrations, in a similar fashion as Lekili \cite{Lekili}, then it would be necessary to consider all stable singularities of maps from $\R^{2n}$ to $\R^{2n-2}$.
+For maps going from a 6 dimensional source to a 4 dimensional target, there are 4 stable singularities: folds, cusps, swallowtails, and butterflies \cite{ArnoldSing, Guillemin}.
+For higher dimensions the list becomes longer and more complicated. \end{rem}